 The U.S.-JHSAT analyzed 523 U.S. registered helicopter accidents that occurred in CY2000, CY2001 and CY2006.
 This report establishes a baseline for future work by the U.S. Joint Helicopter Implementation Measurement Data Analysis Team (JHIMDAT).

 The Maintenance Tool Kit is intended to provide helicopter operators with a framework of guidance material to ensure that they can safely maintain their aircraft in airworthy readiness for operations in the most cost-effective manner possible.

 Safety Management System (SMS) Toolkit

-The Toolkit is a compilation of best practices and solutions from small, medium, and large law enforcement organizations.
+The SMS Installation Guide v2015 and Toolkit (historical) is a compilation of best practices and solutions from small, medium, and large law enforcement organizations.
 The Toolkit is intended to assist organizations in achieving their desired safety performance objectives while allowing them to choose the best way to reach that outcome.

 Safety Management System (SMS) Resources

 SMS "Read-Me-First" for SMS Pilot Project Participants and Voluntary Implementation of Organization SMS Programs.

 2009 IHST Training and Flight Data Monitoring Toolkits

 The Flight Data Monitoring and Training Toolkits are the work products of the International Helicopter Safety Team.
 ALEA is a member of the IHST that has produced these toolkits, as well as the Safety Management System Toolkit, as part of the helicopter industry's effort to reduce accidents by 80 percent by the year 2016.